Coherence and multimode correlations from vacuum fluctuations in a microwave superconducting cavity: Methods

 {\bf Pulsed parametric pumping}

-In pulsed measurements, the pumping tones (corresponding to 50 quanta occupation of the resonator in continuous operation) were modulated using a pair of mixers (Marki M10220LA), driven by digital delay generators from Stanford Research System (DG535).
+In pulsed measurements, the pumping tones {(corresponding to 50 photon flux/Hz in continuous operation emerging from the cavity at the center frequency of 5 GHz)} were modulated using a pair of mixers (Marki M10220LA), driven by digital delay generators from Stanford Research System (DG535).
 The system provides an ON/OFF ratio of 1:100 and a rise time of 10 ns.
-The repetition rate was set to 250 kHz, which resulted in signals of 30\% when compared to continuous measurements.
-With a pulse width of $T_1=T_2=1$ $\mu$s, the repetition rate corresponds to a duty cycle of 1:3.
-This signal sets the background level (duty cycle $\times$ continuous DCE) in the pulsed experiments of the correlation function $\langle\tilde{b}^\dagger \tilde{b}\rangle$.
-The same method of simulating the Heisenberg-Langevin equations in time domain was employed to calculate numerically the response for pulsed pump tones.
+The repetition rate was set to 250 kHz, which resulted in signals of 30\% when compared to continuous measurements. {With a pulse width of 1 $\mu$s, the repetition rate corresponds to a duty cycle of 1:3.
+The same method of simulating the Heisenberg-Langevin equations in time domain was employed to calculate numerically the response for pulsed pump tones.}

+{\bf Data availability.} The authors declare that the data supporting the findings of this study are available within the article and its Supplementary Information files.\ \\